NoahBakayou/FizzBuzz-Multi-Language-Implementation/README.md

 ### C#

 - **Environment Setup**: Install the .NET SDK and the C# extension for VS Code.
-- **Compilation and Execution**: Run `FizzBuzz.cs` within a .NET project setup using the default configuration.
+- **Compilation and Execution**: Run `Program.cs` within a .NET project setup using the default configuration.

 ### Lisp